precice/precice.github.io/pages/docs/installation/installation-bindings-python.md

 ### Alternatives & Community packages

 * Build the latest version from source: You can get the latest version of python bindings from [github.com/precice/python-bindings](https://github.com/precice/python-bindings).
 Refer to the `README.md` in the repository for building instructions.
-* You can also install pyprecice using `conda install -c conda-forge pyprecice`.
-The package is maintained at [conda-forge/pyprecice](https://anaconda.org/conda-forge/pyprecice).
+* You can also install pyprecice using `conda install pyprecice`.
+We recommend using [Miniforge](https://conda-forge.org/download/) (see https://www.fz-juelich.de/en/rse/the_latest/the-anaconda-is-squeezing-us for reasons why).
+The package is maintained at [conda-forge/pyprecice](https://github.com/conda-forge/pyprecice-feedstock).
 * If you are using Arch Linux, there is a package on [AUR](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=python-pyprecice) you might want to use.
 * For Spack, see [our documentation page on Spack installation](https://precice.org/installation-spack.html#installing-the-python-bindings).